Loops, Holonomy and Signature: Introduction

 \begin{proposition} In the class of piecewise smoothly immersed curves based at a point $p$ in $M$, the retrace and thin homotopy relations coincide.
 That is, there is a natural isomorphism

 \end{proposition}

-From now on, unless otherwise specified, we will denote the groups in the previous proposition simply by $\mathcal{L}(M, p)$ and by $\mathcal{L}_p$ in the case the manifold is the euclidean space $\R^n$.
-The following is the main result of the paper.
+From now on, unless otherwise specified, we will denote the groups in the previous proposition simply by $\mathcal{L}(M, p)$ and by $\mathcal{L}_p$ in the case the manifold is the Euclidean space $\R^n$.

+In our next result we construct a principal bundle whose holonomy map is the signature on loops.
 Let $\overline{G}_n$ be the Fréchet-Lie group corresponding to the completion of the real free Lie algebra generated by $X_1,\ldots, X_n$.
-(See section \ref{section_holonomy_signature} for more details and references). \begin{theorem} There is a $\overline{G}_n$-principal bundle with connection $(E,\,\R^n,\,\overline{G}_n,\,\pi,\,\nabla)$ such that for any $p$ in $\R^n$, the holonomy map is a monomorphism
+(See section \ref{section_holonomy_signature} for more details and references). \begin{theorem} There is a $\overline{G}_n$-principal bundle with connection $(E,\,\R^n,\,\overline{G}_n,\,\pi,\,\theta)$ such that for any $p$ in $\R^n$, the holonomy map